RSL Queensland has been supporting our Defence family since 1916.

-Today’s RSL has evolved to be the largest ex-service organisation in Queensland, with over 240 Sub Branches across 10 districts offering practical assistance including:
+Today’s RSL Queensland is the largest ex-service organisation in Queensland, with more than 240 Sub Branches across 10 Districts, offering advice, support and camaraderie to all current and former Australian Defence Force members and their families.

 - Provide for the sick, helpless, wounded, aged, vulnerable, destitute and needy among those who are serving or who have served in the Australian Defence Forces and their dependants